TheWebFoundation/open-data-barometer-2nd-edition/report/summary/index.md

 Different strategies will be needed in each cluster in order to develop and deepen effective open data practice.
 Whilst the 'big tent' of open data, the well networked open data community, and the availability of shared guides, tools and technologies, have all helped the open data concept to spread rapidly, there is no single 'best practice' for delivering an open data initiative.
 Continued innovation and evaluation is needed to find best fit approaches to apply in relation to different countries, communities, datasets and goals for open data policy.

+The rest of this report looks in depth at different aspects of the open data landscape, before providing an aggregated ranking of country performance on readiness, implementation and impact.

 <div class="panel panel-default">
 <div class="panel-body" markdown="1"><a href="/report/about/data.html"><i class="glyphicon glyphicon-download pull-right" style="font-size:8em; color:lightgrey;"></i><a>